For Families Considering SJPPNS

-- *4 Day also has a one-time $130 fee for Gymnastics paid to Cal Sports Center*
+*4 Day also has a one-time $130 fee for Gymnastics paid to California Sports Center

 *All fees (including application fee) are subject to change and are non-refundable

-For more information on fees, please visit our Fees & Requirements page.
+For more information on fees, please visit our Tuition & Parent Involvement page.

 Q. Are TB tests required?

 Participating parents are required to have negative TB tests (or clear chest X-ray) within 1 year prior to entrance in the school and every 4 years thereafter.
 Children are to be screened by their doctor who may or may not deem a TB test necessary annually.
 If the pediatrician decides a TB test is necessary, the test results are valid for 4 years.